-- From the Unrestricted Fund, 75% of certain new current year unrestricted gifts and recovery of event expenses. - From the Building and Program Fund, a 5% administration fee on receipt of certain new current and capital gifts. - From the Endowment Fund, a 5% administration fee on receipt of certain endowed gifts. - From the Endowment Fund Reserve, regarding the endowment administration fee.
+- From the Unrestricted Fund, 75% of certain new current year unrestricted gifts. - From the Building and Program Fund, a 5% administration fee on receipt of certain new current and capital gifts. - From the Endowment Fund, a 5% administration fee on receipt of certain endowed gifts. - From the Endowment Fund Reserve, regarding the endowment administration fee.